loponly/python_class/README.md

 # Web scraping with BS

+1. Using Requests
+2. Using Session
+3. Using BS to scrape
+4. Scrapping Unegui as an Example

 # Browser Automation with Selenium

+# Controlling mouse and keyboard

 # Excel Manipulation

 # Word Manipulation

 # Send and Retrieving email

-# Controlling mouse and keyboard

 # Debugging